How to Give a Great Business Presentation (Guide)

 Both rules reinforce the principle of using your slides as a reference rather than as a script.
 Keep in mind that some presentations will require more than 10 or 20 slides; that’s not always a bad strategy, but you must keep the slides short and pointed.
 Keep the focus on the audience and edit for their needs so your presentation is properly tailored.

 Visual slides will help tell your story with few or no words.
 Steve Jobs used photographs and images rather than text.
 For the unveiling of the Macbook Air, he used a slide of the computer inside a manila interoffice envelope.
 The visual had high impact and told the story in an effective way without words.
 Visuals can also accompany text to reinforce the story.
 If animation helps you to tell the story, it can be a powerful tool.
 However, always be thoughtful when using animation such as slide builds and transitions.
 Too many can tire your audience.
+Here are some guidelines to follow:

 - Avoid overcrowding of text or images